Choosing the right hosting plan and when to upgrade

 As the name suggests, shared hosting is a number of hosting accounts located on one server, some of them share the same IP address (although a dedicated IP address is often available for an additional fee).
 These plans will always offer a specific set of features and will always have resource limits.
 It is essential to know what features you need for your site and how demanding it can get in terms of resources consumption.
 If you are not certain, it is absolutely alright to start with a more limited plan and upgrading later after your site grows and gets more traffic.
 Just be sure that the plan you select offers the features your site requires.
 Some of the things you may need to consider: disk space, bandwidth, number of hosted domains and, possibly, number of subdomains and parked domains, versions of PHP, MySQL, and Perl.
 Will you need a dedicated IP address?
 You may want to allow multiple FTP users or you may need to create a number of email addresses.
 Will you need MySQL or PostgreSQL databases?
 If so, how many?
 These are specifications and limitations that will vary for different shared hosting plans.
 If you are just starting your first website and are not entirely sure what you need, then you may not need to be too concerned about these details yet - you can always upgrade later.
-Namecheap has several shared hosting plans to choose from – Value, Professional and Ultimate plans.
-In addition to these, there is a Business SSD plan.
+Namecheap has several shared hosting plans to choose from – Stellar and Stellar Plus plans.
+In addition to these, there is a Stellar Business plan.

 Business SSD hosting represents the highest quality and most powerful hosting solution available without moving to a dedicated server.
 In terms of shared hosting, Business plan offered by Namecheap is second to none.
 Our Business Hosting servers are very fast and limited to not more than 50 accounts on each server.
 This plan has no limits on: Hosted Domains/Parked Domains/Subdomains/FTP users/Databases/ or Mail accounts.
 It also provides high priority support as well as higher limits on outgoing email.